Joacohbc/goto/README.md

 Output: Go to: /home/user/.config/goto
 ```

-**Note**: *goto always give priority to the abbreviation and index over a path in the current directory.
+**Note**: *goto always gives priority to the abbreviation and index over a path in the current directory.
 If in the current working directory exists a directory named "scripts" and you put "scripts" goto search first if "scripts" is abbreviation and after search if a valid path*

 ### Add new path